Restoration of the sand dunes in Canada’s Capital

 BCI Sand Dune Team

 P.T.
-Dang (Scientist), Project Director; Stephen Aitken (Biologist), Project Coodinator; Henri Goulet (Scientist), Olivia Leon; Andrew Mott; Charles Cormier, T.D.
+Dang (Scientist), Project Director; Stephen Aitken (Biologist), Project Coodinator; Henri Goulet (Scientist), Olivia Leon; Andrew Mott; Charles Cormier, Griffin Wright-Brown, T.D.
 Trinh.

 The team is responsible for carrying out on the ground restoration of dune habitat and ecosystem, conducting biodiversity research, providing on-site and/or in-class education, giving presentations to interested groups, organizing workshops, engaging community, schools, universities and the public to raise awareness, understanding and appreciation of the unique Pinhey Sand Dunes habitat and ecosystem …